xinjiav2/portblog/index.md

 <br>
 Ruhann is the main antagonist of our game and you are trying to defeat him with your platforming skills.

+### WE GOT PERMISSION FROM RUHAAN AND AARAV TO DEPICT THEM IN THIS WAY.

 # Goal of the game
-In order to win our game, you trying to finish the platformer game before Ruhann does, and it is a platformer. <br>
+In order to win our game, you trying to finish the end of the platform before Ruhann does.
+This is used with your parkour skills and you are controlling the Arrav with the arrow keys <br>
-The game can be visualized as the online multiplayer game Tag, except that instead of trying to tag the other player, you are trying to bet ahead of Ruhann <br>
+The game can be visualized as the online multiplayer game Tag, except that instead of trying to tag the other player, you are trying to get ahead of Ruhann <br>

 # Flowchart <br>